franceslinyc/franceslinyc.github.io/resume.markdown

 **Graduate Teaching Assistant, Oregon State University, Mar 2020 – Present**

-- Conduct lab sessions, teach R programming, hold office hours, and/or grade exams and assignments for graduate and undergraduate courses such as methods of data analysis I (hypothesis testing), II (regression analysis), statistical methods, and statistics for engineers
+- Conduct weekly lab or recitation, teach R programming, hold office hours, and/or grade exams and assignments for graduate and undergraduate courses such as methods of data analysis I (hypothesis testing), II (regression analysis), mathematical statistics, statistical methods, and statistics for engineers

 <br/>
 <br/>